ghorbanzade/talks/Readme.md

 ## Speaker Bio

-Pejman Ghorbanzade is the Founder and CEO of [Touca.io](https://touca.io/), helping software engineers understand the true impact of their code changes on the behavior and performance of their software.
+Pejman Ghorbanzade is the Founder and CEO of [Touca.io](https://touca.io/), helping engineering teams find the unintended side-effects of their day to day code changes on the behavior and performance of their software.

 Before Touca, Pejman was a senior software engineer at Canon Medical Informatics building software for advanced visualization of medical images.
 Before that, he was a software engineer at VMware Carbon Black.

 Pejman is interested in problems related to the design and maintenance of software at scale and over time.
-He is passionate about solutions to improve stability and maintainability of products with large ever-changing codebases.
+He is passionate about solutions to improve stability and maintainability of products with large ever-changing code bases.

 ## Social Links